CS 726: Advanced Machine Learning (Spring 2025)

 Course description

 This course will concentrate on modeling, generation, and prediction of multiple inter-dependent variables.
-The topics covered will span probabilistics graphical models (directed and undirected), inference methods like junction trees, belief propagation, and other approximate methods, MCMC sampling methods like Gibbs and Langevin, generative models like variational auto-encoders, GANs, Deep Gaussian processes, neural architectures for structured predictions, neural density estimation methods, causality, and other recent topics in machine learning.
+The topics covered will span probabilistics graphical models (directed and undirected), inference methods like junction trees, belief propagation, and other approximate methods, MCMC sampling methods like Gibbs and Langevin, deep generative models like diffusion models, variational auto-encoders, GANs, Gaussian processes, causality, and other recent topics in machine learning.
 When appropriate the techniques will be linked to applications in NLP, speed recognition, vision, graphics, and sciences.

 Eligibility